-This is a supplement to our Light Painting historical article for the period of time between 1976 and 2000.
+This is a supplement to our Light Painting Historical Catalogue for the period of time between 1976 and 2000.
 Early years was described in part one.
 There are a lot of artists, who thankfully are still alive, so we were able to get information directly from the authors, in interview form.
 The artist’s speech is marked with quotes.

 = 1976 American photographer David Lebe worked with a number of processes - first, the pinholes, and hand-coloring, then photograms and light drawings (in what Lebe was inspired by his teacher Barbara Blondeau - see previous article, please).